Roman Grosjean Hits Drain Cover in Formula One Practice at Malaysia Grand Prix

 The sudden loss of the rear tire sent his car sliding across the track, through the gravel trap, and into the tire barrier.

-Grosjean was unhurt in the crash, but his car sustained heavy damage.
+Grosjean was unhurt in the crash, but his car sustained heavy damage (as did the drain cover).

 The practice session was instantly red-flagged while the situation was assessed.
 Due to the time it would take to repair the drain cover and inspect the rest of the track, the session was not resumed.